 The Library building is open to everyone, free of charge!

-When visiting for free, you can wander the unique building, observe the robots locating books in the automated storeroom, view the impressive reading halls, visit the enormous “Letters of Light” sculpture, and chill out in the pleasant garden with a cup of coffee.
+When visiting for free, you can wander the unique building, view the impressive reading halls, visit the enormous “Letters of Light” sculpture, and chill out in the pleasant garden with a cup of coffee.

-With your ticket to "The Treasures", you can experience the National Library’s enormous interactive display, go on a trip through space and time with "A Treasury of Words" - our permanent exhibition - and continue on to the rotating exhibits.
+With your ticket to "The Treasures", you can experience the National Library’s enormous interactive display and go on a trip through space and time with "A Treasury of Words" - our permanent exhibition.
+Our rotating exhibitions are also part of "The Treasures" experience.
+You can read more about these exhibitions further below on this page.

 More on the Visit